TahaKazi11/CSC490-Project/README.md

 Checkpoints are logged to the directory specified by the PATH option in the config.yaml files.

+#### Details:
+We begin training by utilizing a learning rate of 1e-4 as well as the defaults in the configs/base.conf/config.yaml.
+Note, at this step two GAN models must be trained seperately.
+One for the edge model (MODEL = 1) and one for inpaiting model (MODEL = 2).
+Once this stop improving (metrics in the logs plateau), we resume training but now with a learning rate of 1e-5.
+Again we wait until the model converges.
+Then, we move to step two by reducing the learning rate to 1e-6 and removing the discriminator for the edge model (MODEL = 3).
+Once this converges, the model is done training.

 ### Testing:
 To test the model, some modification to the config.yaml file is required.
 This largely consits of changing the MODE parameter to 2.
 Again, command to start testing is: